-The subject property currently is improved with a concrete tilt-up building designed as industrial/flex office space.
-The City estimates that the building contains 15,000 square feet.
-The building and land would be capable of producing significant rent but in this analysis we are presuming that the subject property is fully entitled for a new development.
+The subject property currently is improved with three concrete tilt-up buildings designed as industrial/flex office space.
+An initial study by LSA estimated that the buildings contain 102,212 square feet.
+The buildings and land would be capable of producing significant rent but in this analysis we are presuming that the subject property is fully entitled for a new development.
 On that basis, new construction could begin almost immediately, which would necessitate demolishing and clearing the existing improvements.

 Most of the sales had entitlements by the time that escrow closed.
 As such, their existing improvements also would have needed to be demolished and cleared to make way for new development.
-The unentitled properties all have significant existing improvements capable of producing substantial interim rent that could offset some of the entitlement costs.
-As such, negative adjustments are warranted for those properties.
+The unentitled properties all have or had significant existing improvements capable of producing substantial interim rent that could offset some of the entitlement costs.
+Sale #8 in particular had a large existing apartment project (208 units) that exhibited above average condition and had high rent levels.
+The entitlement process took multiple years after the sale, during which time the property produced major net income.
+Negative adjustments are warranted for the unentitled properties.